 - Very in B vitamins, especially B6 and B12

 All these nutrients combine to provide some seriously powerful health benefits.
-Pork heart is:
+Pork heart may be: